tom-pytel/pfst/README.md

 * Make reconcile use all slice operations to preserve more formatting.

-* Lots of other stuff, code cleanups, API additions for real-world use, optimization, testing, bughunting.
+* Tree search, `options` validation, mutate-immune walk, code cleanups, API additions for real-world use, optimization, testing, bughunting, lots...

 ## Trivia